KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 whereas inactive types are those that get defined, but actually end up not being used by any of the loaded mods.
 The reason for this difference is to avoid blurting the combat calculations with unnecessary processing.

 With that out of the way, this mod provides multiple API endpoints that you can utilize.
+One thing of note, you don't have to worry about expansions purchased by the user, when utilizing these endpoints.

 ```ts
 // Structure